 What about devices that can act as either controller or peripheral?

 Some devices support the ability to act both as a controller or as a peripheral.
-In the scenario where the signal direction changes based on the role, the signals should be named COPI (controller out / peripheral in) and CIPO (controller in / peripheral out).
-So, for example, if a microcontroller was acting as the controller, talking to a sensor (peripheral), you would connect the COPI pin of the microcontroller to the SDI pin of the sensor, and the CIPO pin of the microcontroller to the SDO pin of the sensor.
-The microcontroller (acting as controller) would output data on the COPI (controller out / peripheral in) pin to be read by the sensor’s SDI (serial data in) pin, and the sensor would output data on its SDO pin to be read by the microcontroller’s CIPO pin.
+In the scenario where the signal direction changes based on the role, the signals should be named PICO (peripheral in/controller out) and POCI (peripheral out/controller in).
+So, for example, if a microcontroller was acting as the controller, talking to a sensor (peripheral), you would connect the PICO pin of the microcontroller to the SDI pin of the sensor, and the POCI pin of the microcontroller to the SDO pin of the sensor.
+The microcontroller (acting as controller) would output data on the PICO (peripheral in/controller out) pin to be read by the sensor’s SDI (serial data in) pin, and the sensor would output data on its SDO pin to be read by the microcontroller’s POCI pin.

 Best Practices For New and Revised Works: